 The CSS program is a non-thesis based Professional Science Master's program.
 The professional internship requirement of the CSS PSM is one of the aspects that sets this program apart from other master's programs.
 PSMs are graduate degrees designed to provide students with advanced training in the sciences, while also helping them develop workplace skills desired by employers.
 In the area of climate science, employers are looking for science-trained professionals that have business, project management, and communication skills.
-In order to provide students with the skills to compete in today's competitive job market, our CSS PSM degree is more professionally oriented than other more traditional masters of science degrees.
-As per the program requirements, all students are required to complete a minimum of 200 hours in a professional internship after at least once completed semester in the program.
+In order to provide students with the skills to compete in today's competitive job market, our CSS PSM degree is more professionally oriented than other more traditional master's of science degrees.
+As per the program requirements, all students are required to complete a minimum of 200 hours in a professional internship during the summer between their second and third semesters.
 The internship experience provides valuable professional experience and helps students to build their professional skills and network.
 During the internship, students will apply the science and organizational skills learned during the first year of the CSS program to a real world setting.